Midovsky/DBLP-citation-network-prediction/README.md

 Latent Dirichlet Allocation (LDA) is an unsupervised machine-learning model used to classify text in a document to a particular topic.
 It builds a topic per document model and words per topic model, modeled as Dirichlet distributions.

-More details about LDA in [this link](https://towardsdatascience.com/topic-modeling-and-latent-dirichlet-allocation-in-python-9bf156893c24)
+More details about LDA (explanation and how to implement it) in [this link](https://towardsdatascience.com/topic-modeling-and-latent-dirichlet-allocation-in-python-9bf156893c24)